Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 The way I work changed more this year than in any year before it.

 Productivity advice usually says: do one thing at a time.
 Sit with a problem long enough and you start to see things you wouldn’t have seen if you’d been splitting your attention.
 The reasoning is sound - focus gives you deeper intelligence.
 This is true and has been true for a long time.
-But in this year I’ve found that human productivity could also peak when you do the opposite: juggle multiple things at once.
+But in this year I’ve found that human productivity could also peak when doing the opposite: juggle multiple things at once.
 This sounds contradictory to productivity tips until you realize what changed: you can now cheaply outsource intelligence, so the bottleneck is not always thinking - it’s directing.
 And in some circumstances directing parallelizes well.

-This new paradigm of work comes at a cost.
-Siddhant Khare writes honestly about what he calls AI fatigue15: AI makes each task faster, so you do more tasks, so your days get harder, not easier.
-Here we see the paradox: the tool that was supposed to save time consumes the entire day.
-I think this is exactly right, and I think it rhymes with something much older.
-In Sapiens, Harari calls the agricultural revolution “history’s biggest fraud”: humans traded the free, hunter-gatherer lifestyle for sedentary, backbreaking work because they initially thought it meant more calories and leisure time.
-The result of new paradigm is nearly everyone lived a more demanding life than their foraging ancestors.
-This was not a planned process - it happened one small step at a time until there was no going back.
-From what I see, AI is doing the same thing to knowledge work.
+But there is an example even more fundamental and timeless.
+In Sapiens, Harari calls the agricultural revolution “history’s biggest fraud”.
+Despite being unconscious of the long-term consequences, humans eventually abandoned the free, mobile hunter-gatherer lifestyle entirely and adopted sedentary, backbreaking agricultural labor - not in one dramatic decision, but through incremental steps that each seemed to mean more calories and more leisure at the time.
+The result was that nearly everyone lived a more demanding and less satisfying life than their foraging ancestors.
+It was not a planned process.
+It happened one small step at a time, until there was no going back.
+From what I see, AI is starting to do the same thing to knowledge work.
 Each individual improvement is a genuine gain.
 The aggregate effect is exhaustion.

 Humans.